human-conditions/yodrew.github.io-original/_includes/blurb.md

 Hygiene started in 1832 and rapidly spread worldwide.
 The 19th century's famous improvements in public health resulted.
 Now its rudiments are common sense.
 Billions who never see doctors benefit from hygiene daily.
 But few know it formally---or its greatest benefits.

 In darkness, hygiene finds its missing link: a psychology.
-Now it can extend its superlative care to the organic system of the psyche.
+Now hygiene can extend its superlative care to the organic system of the psyche.
 This proves to be the key to health.
 The result: reliable miracles.